 - PUR offers two different filter models.
 The MineralClear filter has an added mineral stage to enhance the flavor of your filtered water.
 The good news is the MineralClear filter only costs a dollar or so more, and it removes the same contaminants as the Basic filter.

-- Brita has 1-Click Filter Replacement that makes changing filters a breeze.
+- Brita has a 1-Click Filter Replacement that makes changing filters a breeze.

 - 3-packs of Brita and PUR replacement faucet filters cost roughly the same while a 2-pack of Brita filters is more affordable.